-I have a long history in working in areas of food and nutrition at the Institute, starting as an analytical chemistry, going via the consumer sciences department where I worked on using smart card technology to monitor the eating habits, and nutritional significance, of children in their school meal choices.
-Finishing up in Food Databanks, working on areas linked to the composition of foods.
+A Research Scientist within the Food Databanks team, providing new and updated data and knowledge on food composition and intake.
+I have a long history in working in areas of food and nutrition at the Institute, starting as an analytical chemist, then on to the Consumer Sciences department where I worked on using smart card technology to monitor the eating habits, and nutritional significance, of children in their school meal choices, lastly to Food Databanks.

-Communication of outcomes of science via social media is becoming very important and I have responsibly in preparing blogs, tweets and facebook posts on the subjects of food composition, diet, nutrition and health.
-I regularly participate in public engagement activities, locally and nationally, such as at the Big Bang Fair; I love the buzz of science communication.
+Communication of outcomes of science via training, website and social media, is becoming very important and I have responsibly in preparing blogs, tweets and facebook posts on the subjects of food composition, diet, nutrition and health.
+I regularly participate in public engagement activities, locally and nationally.
+I love the buzz of science communication.

 Traka, M.H., Plumb, J., Berry, R., Pinchen, H. and Finglas, P.M.
 (2020), Maintaining and updating food composition datasets for multiple users and novel technologies: Current challenges from a UK perspective.
 Nutr Bull, 45: 230-240. https://doi.org/10.1111/nbu.12433